-Next you need to determine the types of people you want to speak to.
-If your objective is to understand how manufacturer’s research and choose suppliers, you may want to speak to Procurement Directors or Operations Managers at OEMs.
+Next, you need to determine the types of people you want to speak to.
+To understand how manufacturers research and choose suppliers, you should speak to Procurement Directors or Operations Managers at OEMs.

 Generally speaking, the more people you can survey, the better.
-Research that is based on a larger sample size is more credible and will hold up better to scrutiny.
-If you identify an interesting new trend but only surveyed 20 people, it won’t have as much impact.
+Research based on a larger sample size is more credible and will hold up better to scrutiny.
+It won't have as much impact if you identify an interesting new trend but only survey 20 people.

 4. Design your survey

 Here’s where you will need to have your research objectives to hand.

 It may be tempting to unload all your burning questions and call it a day.
 But a better approach is to think about your questions from the viewpoint of what you want to learn, i.e. your objectives.
 This way, you will ensure the information you collect will be meaningful.